 The traditional way to make Dulce de leche is to slowly boil an unopened can of sweetened condensed milk.
 I find that this method sometimes lacks the complexity in other caramel sauces.
 So, I altered tradition and adapted my own recipe to include Beanilla Vanilla Fleur de sel.
 Vanilla Fleur de Sel

 Have you ever wanted to learn how to make vanilla extract?
 Homemade Vanilla Extract is prized for its rich, complex flavor and incredibly smooth aroma.
 There simply is no substitute.
-Enhance your baking to a whole new level with this easy to follow recipe.15 May
+Enhance your baking to a whole new level with this easy to follow recipe.

 By Garrett McCord, author of Vanilla Garlic